The constant coefficient in precise Laplace asymptotics for gPAM: Abstract

 \section{Abstract}

 This article resumes the analysis of precise Laplace asymptotics for the generalised Parabolic Anderson Model (gPAM) initiated by Peter Friz and the author.
-More precisely, we provide an explicit formula for the constant coefficient in the asymptotic expansion in terms of traces and Carleman-Fredholm determinants of certain explicit operators.
+More precisely, we provide an explicit formula for the constant coefficient in the asymptotic expansion in terms of traces and Carleman--Fredholm determinants of certain explicit operators under only slightly stronger assumptions.
 The proof combines classical Gaussian analysis in abstract Wiener spaces with arguments from the theory of regularity structures.
-As an ingredient, we prove that the minimiser in the (extended) phase functional of gPAM has better than just Cameron-Martin regularity.
+As an ingredient, we prove that the minimiser in the (extended) phase functional of gPAM has better than just Cameron--Martin regularity.